CU-ESIIL/Working_group_OASIS/docs/resources/esiil_training.md

-# Condensed ESIIL Training Outline for Working Groups
+# ESIIL Working Groups training sessions

 ## Introduction to ESIIL Training
 - Brief overview of the training program.